dpretet/axi-crossbar/README.md

 Limitations (current dev stage)

-- No xUSER signals support
-- No master priority setup
 - No timeout support
+- No master routing tables
 - LITE mode only (AXI4 mode should work, just not tested yet)
 - Full-STRB mode only
-- 4x4 master/slave interfaces

 Inbox (possible next devs)

 - Address translation service
-- Top level generator to adapt the core to the users need
-- Number of master/slave configurable, wider than 8x8
+- Number of master and slave agents configurable
+- RTL generator to support any number of master / slave agents
+- USER signal support
+    - Configurable for each channel (AW, AR, W, B, R)
+    - Common to all master/slave interfaces if activated
-- Completion reordering in case of out-of-order response
+- Completion reordering to support of out-of-order responses
 - Interface datapath width conversion
 - AXI4/AXI4-lite converter
 - Read-only or Write-only master to save gate count
-- 4KB boundary crossing checking
+- 4KB boundary crossing checking, supporting splitting mechanism